 Legibility Issues

 For example, if the leading is too small, the text can become difficult to read and blurry.
 If the leading is set too large, then it may cause the design to look stretched or awkward.
-It’s important to choose leading values with care to ensure that your design looks professional and is easy to read.
+Choose leading values with care to ensure that your design looks professional and is easy to read.

 Spacing Issues